Nice to meet you.

 Challenges Scheduling conflicts, time zone barriers Delayed responses

 Although some of these methods could also be seen as synchronous communication because they allow for quick responses, they still allow for delays in response time.
+Each tool offers unique benefits, and the best async stack usually involves layering several for different use cases.

-When to use asynchronous communication
+When should you use asynchronous communication at work?

 Understanding when to use asynchronous communication can boost efficiency, improve decision-making, and minimize disruptions in your team's workflow.